welwood08/merlin/README.md

 Configuring Excalibur
 ----------------------------

+excalibur.sh will need updating for the relevant DB and the relevant excalibur.*.py will need updating if you changed the prefix in merlin.cfg.

 You need to use a task scheduler to run excalibur.py one minute after every tick.
 If you're using crontab, you might use a command like this

 	1 * * * * /path/to/merlin/excalibur.sh >> /path/to/merlin/dumplog.txt 2>&1

-You'd then also need to create the excalibur.sh file with executable permission and insert the following commands

-	cd /path/to/merlin/
-           python excalibur.py

-Make sure to sudo your crontab

 Configuring Apache and running Arthur
 ----------------------------